-where to and to get your puppy or dog
+where to and where not to find your new family member

 If you are planning on getting a puppy or an adult dog, then you have a Duty of Care towards it – The Animal Welfare Act (AWA) 2006 says you MUST meet the dog’s following needs :

 Dogs are for life, not just to temporarily put a smile on a child’s face or give you something to do while you’re making life decisions.
 It’s a big deal getting a dog – huge in fact, and not a decision to be made lightly.
 Remember, they don’t stay puppies for long.
 So think long and hard and make sure you’re committed enough to be in it for the long haul.

 A dog will become more than just the family pet, it will be an important part of your family.
 Consider carefully if a dog will fit in with your lifestyle and family commitments.
 It’s important that everyone in the household is in agreement and happy, because it will definitely crave lots of love, affection and time with you all.

 Your dog’s home life should always be safe, stable and comfortable – just as you would like it.